lucaswall/simple-game/README.md

 # Simple Space Game

-A lightweight side-scrolling space shooter built with Vanilla JavaScript and TypeScript.
-The project is tuned for smooth browser play while keeping the code approachable for learning and experimentation.
+Simple Space Game is a lightweight side-scrolling shooter built with TypeScript and vanilla JavaScript.
+The project aims to keep controls responsive in the browser while staying small enough for learners to explore.

-> **Note:** This project is part of an ongoing assistant tooling evaluation that now includes Google Antigravity, Cursor, Warp, and OpenAI Codex.
+> **Note:** This project is part of an assistant-tooling evaluation.
+Alongside other helpers, I am also testing **OpenAI Codex** to support development on this repo.

 ## How to Play
 - **Move:** Arrow Up / Arrow Down
 - **Shoot:** Spacebar
 - **Pause/Exit:** Escape
-- **Touch input:** Tap or hold the left side to move (above the ship to go up, below to go down) and the right side to fire.
+- **Touch:** Tap or hold the left side to move the ship (above the ship to go up, below to go down) and tap the right side to fire.

 ## Features
-- Responsive canvas sizing for desktop and mobile devices
+- Responsive canvas sizing for desktop and mobile
-- Keyboard and touch controls with input smoothing
+- Keyboard and touch controls with smoothing for steady movement
 - Orientation guard that prompts mobile players to rotate to landscape
 - Lightweight build pipeline powered by Vite